Malcolm-Abbott/rc0124-code-solutions/fetch-in-react/fetch-in-react-quiz-notes.md

 - What two things need to be done to properly handle HTTP request errors?
 Why?

+Checking the response.ok property and throwing an error if it's not response.ok

 Set a catch block to catch that the try block needs to cease to execute and the catch block needs to run.

 Update the error in state.